The Carton Drop Test: 7 Things You Need to Know About It

 Insight inspectors conducting a carton drop test as part of an inspection

 A carton drop test is most valuable when done on your first shipment and it can be performed as part of any pre-shipment inspection.
-By including it in your pre-shipment inspection, you can help ensure that the cartons you use are less likely to rupture and cause damage to your products and packaging.
+By including it in your quality control checks, you can help ensure that the cartons you use are less likely to rupture and cause damage to your products and packaging.

 By using high-burst-strength cartons capable of passing a drop test, you can be more confident that your products will make it to the country of importation unharmed.

-If you are thinking of conducting a pre-shipment inspection, we recommend reading the following ebook.
+If you are thinking of conducting a pre-shipment inspection, we recommend learning more about our services or reading the following guide.

 Are you thinking of hiring a third-party inspection company?
 If so, you need to be properly prepared.
 No one knows your product better than you do.
-So, make sure you give your service provider the information they need to ensure a successful inspection.
+So, make sure you give your service provider the information they need to ensure that your inspections are a success.
+Download this free guide to successfully preparing for your product inspections.

 Andy Church